"A computer can never be held accountable, therefore a computer must never make a management decision."

 Add acceptance criteria, edge cases, test types, dependencies.
 Add API contracts to flows.
 Set NFRs at epic or global level.

-Push enriched stories — creates new tickets or updates existing ones.
+If you're using Jira, push enriched stories to create new tickets or update existing ones.
 Push epics with full flow and API contract context.
+For Jira flows see sutrasdd.app/#jira.

 Export as single markdown spec or Claude Code project structure.
 Drop into your repo and run your agent.